VigneshwaranBS/Clustering_in_machine_learning_from_scratch/README.md

 ## Usage
 Clone the repository to your local machine.
 Navigate to the repository directory.
-Open the terminal and run the command python k_means_sklearn.py.
+Open the terminal and run the command python clustering.ipynb.
 The script will load the sample dataset from data.csv and apply the K-means algorithm with K=3 using Scikit-learn.
 The script will plot the resulting clusters and save the plot as output.png in the same directory.
 ## Customization